Highly effective learning

 Employers want people with initiative who can think, analyse and act independently yet also work within and lead teams.
 Self-employment is even more demanding.

-As educators, how do we prepare people so they can take advantage of the opportunities they face and be best prepared for work?
+As educators, how do we create the circumstances for effective learning and prepare people so they can take advantage of the opportunities they face and be best prepared for work?

 Challenge the status quo

 If you want to change the learning dynamic for a module, course or whole school (so students are more engaged and involved with active and effective learning) Evolution can help.

 The on-line technology provides students with an authentic and challenging learning environment allowing them to setup, manage and/or grow a business solo or in groups.
 The learning resource allows you to monitor student work in-class or remotely and it supports a wide variety of courses and topics including:

 - New Venture Creation